 Controller: An ARCOM RC210 repeater controller provides enhanced capabilities to include support for three ports, various macros and interfaces, and a robust vocabulary.
 A planned addition to the repeater will be the capability to broadcast weather alerts originated by the National Weather Service.
 An external antenna will be used to receive the NWS alerts.

-Antenna: A Cushcraft AR6 Ringo Ranger, a half-wave vertical, has 3.75 dB (5.89 dBi) gain.
+Antenna: A Cushcraft AR6 Ringo Ranger, a half-wave vertical, provides 3.75 dB (5.89 dBi) gain.
 The antenna will be tower mounted at approximately 555 feet AGSL and provides the coverage depicted above.